-79 Garaja Burunov's Maysa was announced in 1937 in Tokmak's 6th issue in the article "Turkmenistanda chagalar edebiyaty" [Children's literature in Turkmenistan] as a publication of 1935.
+79 Garaja Burunov's Maýsa was announced in 1937 as a publication of 1935 in Tokmak's 6th issue in the article "Children's literature in Turkmenistan."
 The book itself however indicates 1968 as its year of publication with no information on it being a second print-run.
-Similarly, Berdi Soltannyazov's Kumush was announced in 1940, Sept.
-16 in Yash Kommunist in "Turkmen yazyjylary chagalara nameler berdiler" What did Turkmen writers give to Turkmen children?].
+Similarly, Berdi Soltannyazov's Kümüsh was announced in 1940, Jan.
+16 in Ýash Kommunist in "What did Turkmen writers give to Turkmen children."
 The book came out in 1956.